-The school and the family are stakeholders in the care and the emotional and physical wellbeing of the child.
-While the school will address concerns of its students, the school advises parents/guardians/caregivers the following
+The school and the family are stakeholders in the care and the emotional and physical well-being of the child.
+While the school will address concerns of its students, the school advises parents/guardians/caregivers the following:

-- 1. No domestic violence in front of the child: - i) Physical/verbal assault between parents/ other family members - ii) Child is not to be subject to physical abuse - 2.
-Parents to refrain from comparison with other children/ siblings

-3. Parents should have an empathetic ear/ hugs/ show of affection for the child & in front of the child

-4. Provide for the child healthy food at home & at school.
+1. No domestic violence in front of the child:

+- i) Physical/verbal assault between parents/ other family members ii) Child is not to be subjected to physical abuse - 2.
+Parents should refrain from comparison with other children/ siblings. - 3.
+Parents should have an empathetic ear/ and show visible affection for the child. - 4.
+Provide the child with healthy food at home & at school.
 Ensure that your child eats proper meals and at the right time.
-Skipping meals should not be condoned.

-5. Spend time, rather than money, with your child

-6. Take heed when you hear about avoidance of certain classes - observe, enquire & then inform the school

-7. Treat children equally irrespective of gender

-8. Allow children to follow their passion

-9. Help the child to deal with frustration / failure.

-10. Parents should be able to say "NO" to child but should do so with logic & care

-11. Use age-appropriate language to communicate with the child

-12. Parents are encouraged to seek professional help to learn such communication techniques

-13. Parents need to be sensitive to the fact that marks/ academic performance is NOT the only measure of a child's ability.

-14. Regulate screen time and use of electronic gadgets

-15. Immediately alert the school if I there is a need for the school to know about a changed domestic situation or a in the behaviour of the child.
+Skipping meals should not be condoned. - 5.
+Spend time, rather than money, with your child - 6.
+Take heed when you hear about avoidance of certain classes observe, enquire & then inform the school. - 7.
+Treat children equally. - 8.
+Allow children to follow their passion. - 9.
+Help the child to deal with frustration / failure. - 10.
+Parents should be able to say "No" to the child but should do so with care, explaining the logic behind the decision. - 11.
+Use age-appropriate language to communicate with the child. - 12.
+Parents are encouraged to seek professional help to learn such communication techniques. - 13.
+Parents need to be sensitive to the fact that marks/ academic performance are NOT the only measure of a child's ability. - 14.
+Regulate screen time and use of electronic gadgets. - 15.
+Immediately alert the school if there is a need for the school to know about a changed domestic situation or in the behaviour of the child. - 16.
+If a family member is concerned about an abusive situation of any kind in the home, this must be reported to the school.